 In these scenarios, the lease typically has a primary term, or a fixed amount of time during which the lessee has no obligation to search for or extract minerals.

 While the primary term will be for a fixed number of years, there is also a secondary term, which typically extends for the length of production should it occur.

-So even if the primary term is only two years, if minerals are still being extracted after that two years is up, then the lease can be extended.
+So, even if the primary term is only two years, if minerals are still being extracted after that two-year period is up, then the lease can be extended.

 This can complicate your role as a surface rights owner if you buy the property during the term of the lease.